textpattern/textpattern.github.io/tags/tag-basics/short-tags-macros-shortcodes.md

 </figure>
 ```

 Save it as `figure`.
-Now you have a custom tag that can be accessed as `<txp::figure />`, or without short tags enabled, `<txp:output_form yield name="figure" />` (the `yield` is necessary to process the custom attributes).
-Alternatively, the attributes can be defined explicitly: `<txp:output_form yield="id, caption" name="figure" />`.
+Now you have a custom tag that can be accessed as `<txp::figure />`, or without short tags enabled, `<txp:output_form yield form="figure" />` (the `yield` is necessary to process the custom attributes).
+Alternatively, the attributes can be defined explicitly: `<txp:output_form yield="id, caption" form="figure" />`.
 In the latter case, omitting the `class` attribute means it will be considered as a global attribute and processed accordingly.

 This new tag takes up to three attributes: